Wowza Streaming Engine Transcoder performance benchmark

 AMD Xilinx benchmarks

 The following table summarizes the benchmark test results for two Amazon EC2 VT1 instances using AMD Xilinx accelerated transcoding.
-All benchmarks were captured in August 2023 and don't account for hardware changes to these instances after this time.
 Download AMD Xilinx testing benchmarks

 Wowza Streaming Engine release: 4.8.24+4